 How to run PowerShell script for SharePoint Online?
 You can use PowerShell ISE to run PowerShell script for SharePoint Online.
 Let’s create a group using PowerShell for SharePoint Online.

-#sharepoint online powershell create group: Import-Module Microsoft.Online.SharePoint.Powershell -DisableNameChecking #Connect to SharePoint Online Connect-SPOService -Url https://salaudeen-admin.sharepoint.com ` -credential [email protected] #create group New-SPOSiteGroup -Site https://salaudeen.sharepoint.com/sites/Sales ` -Group "Sales Managers" -PermissionLevels "Full Control"
+#sharepoint online powershell create group: Import-Module Microsoft.Online.SharePoint.Powershell -DisableNameChecking #connect to sharepoint online site collection using powershell Connect-SPOService -Url https://salaudeen-admin.sharepoint.com ` -credential [email protected] #create group New-SPOSiteGroup -Site https://salaudeen.sharepoint.com/sites/Sales ` -Group "Sales Managers" -PermissionLevels "Full Control"

 Even more generic code to connect to SharePoint Online through PowerShell would be: